skysheng7/linux_command_in_aws_ec2/aws_cheatsheet/ec2_instance.md

 - Typing `exit` **does not stop AWS from charging you**
 - You must click **“Stop Instance”** in the web interface to pause compute charges
-- Stopping preserves your storage (still incurs storage cost)
+- Stopping preserves your data storage (storage still incurs storage cost)
-- Clicking **“Terminate Instance”** deletes the instance permanently — no further charges
+- Clicking **“Terminate Instance”** deletes the instance permanently including data storage — no further charges